 Both of these things can be done with just a piece of paper and a pencil.
 So there is no need to have a guitar to practice with.
 And they can be very important when you are trying to improve your playing skills.

-There are many ways to get in the practice without making a lot of noise.
+There are many ways to get into the practice session without making a lot of noise.
 Most of us have things around the house that can help quiet down our guitars.
 If one of these methods has caught your interest, then I suggest you look into it more.

 The sooner you can figure out the noise issues you have, the better off your progress will be as a guitarist.